kendrickcc/archlinux-uefi-packer-ansible/README.md

 ## Users

-The Packer build uses Vagran's default `vagrant.pub` key from Hashicorp.
+The Packer build uses Vagrant's default `vagrant.pub` key from Hashicorp.
 This is changed on first build of a Vagrant box.
 Once in Vagrant, edit `ansible\roles\users\defaults\main.yaml.txt` with accounts and words as needed, then save as `main.yaml`.
 Also be sure to edit the `group_vars/all/00-default.yaml` and add in additional user to `global_admins`.

 ## Build